 If a student decides to go on to complete the Doctor of Science in Holistic Medicine, there will be a further eight courses to complete, chosen from the electives (8 x 200 hours = 1,600 hours), along with the dissertation of about 20,000 words.
 The Bachelors and Doctoral level will result in close to 4,000 hours of study which is what most medical schools cover.

 Bachelor of Science in Holistic Medicine students will have an opportunity to study with Dr. Georgiou at the Da Vinci Holistic Health Centre and will be able to get hands-on training in all aspects of the holistic healing arts.
 This will be the students opportunity to see the application of everything they have learned on real patients with real diseases.

 There is also the flexibility of studying in other Holistic Centres closer to home, but these must be assessed by the College before being certified to accept students.

 There are no dissertation requirements for the Bachelor of Science in Holistic Medicine – only for the Doctor of Science in Holistic Medicine as well as the Master and Doctoral degrees in Iridology.

 After completing the Bachelor of Science in Holistic Medicine it is possible to immediately move on to the postgraduate Doctor of Sciences in Holistic Medicine – DSc (HM) without further ado.
-Alternatively, students may choose to take the Masters or Doctoral degrees in Iridology.
+Alternatively, students may choose to take the Doctor of Science in Iridology.